 A group's approval and/or application is public information.
 If not seen in the Search, call the IRS regarding date of an application.

-The Jefferson County Humane Society has handled over 300 cruelty-related incidents since 1996.
+The Jefferson County Humane Society is a non-shelter organization that has handled over 300 cruelty-related incidents since 1996.
 Several remain open.
 Investigations are done by our volunteers.
 The JCHS is not paid by the County or any state or national organization.
 In addition, the JCHS has spayed/neutered 276 dogs/cats since 1992.

 The majority of our on-site investigations work at night and on weekends/holidays is to educate irresponsible pet owners.
 At that point, the incident has not yet become "neglect," as defined by State law.
 We do everything possible to assist in making the incident adequate and humane for the animals, including ongoing monitoring.
 We have even provided large outside pens, doghouses and straw, longer leads, and heated water bowls, for those larger animals who do better outside than inside.